oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 - Select a task by hovering over the task with mouse and clicking on it.

     ![](images/200/Picture10.png)
-    >While we are on the task form, let me take the opportunity to breakdown of a typical task form:
+    >While we are on the task form, let me take the opportunity to give you a breakdown of a typical task form:
     >1.
 Action Items - In this instance we have two actions defined, Approve and Reject.
 The Save functionailty allows you to make some changes, save the state of the task and at a later stage come back to the task to complete.
     >2.
 Close Form / Maximize
     >3.
 Documents Panel Expand, might also include Discussions, if enabled for process